WebAssembly/component-model/design/mvp/Linking.md

 local directories, [OCI Wasm Artifacts] stored in standard [OCI Registries] and [warg registries].
-Of note, even when modules or components are stored inline by earlier stages of the build pipeline, when creating an OCI Wasm Artifact, a toolchain can enable deduplication by content-hash of common modules or components by placing them in separate OCI [`layers`] which are imported via [`hashname`] by the root component stored in the first layer of the OCI Wasm Artifact.
+Of note, even when modules or components are stored inline by earlier stages of the build pipeline, when creating an OCI Wasm Artifact, a toolchain can (hypothetically, existing tools don't do this yet) enable deduplication by content-hash of common modules or components by placing them in separate OCI [`layers`] which are imported via [`hashname`] by the root component stored in the first layer of the OCI Wasm Artifact.

 ## Fully-runtime dynamic linking